eminnett/spirit-ai-tech-test/README.md

 '/api/v1.0/fizzbuzz-with-a-pink-flamingo/'
 '/api/v1.0/fizzbuzz-with-a-pink-flamingo/0'
 '/api/v1.0/fizzbuzz-with-a-pink-flamingo/0/100'
-'/api/v1.0/roman-numeral/calculator/?expression=%28V+%2B+IX%29+%2A+III'
+'/api/v1.0/roman-numeral/calculator/?expression=%28V+%2B+IX%29+%2A+III' # This is the encoded version of '(V + IX) * III'
 ```

 The parameters for the `fizzbuzz-with-a-pink-flamingo` are optional with defaults of 0 and 100 just as they are when running the program from the terminal.
 I wanted to use a RESTful enpoint for the `roman-numeral/calculator/` enpoint but the use of `/` in the expression results in ambiguity when parsing the URL.
 Using a query string to pass the expression avoids this ambiguity though it does result in inconsistency in how the API is used.
 Encoding the expression using `urllib.parse` is the only way to ensure the expression is evaluated correctly.
 Passing the expression as plain text works unless it includes addition.
 The URL parser in Flask will treat `+` as a space.

 The API returns the same results as the two programs as JSON.

+# Response to Task 4

+There is a good example in my GitHub account of a [sample React application](https://github.com/eminnett/foreign-exchange-explorer) but I don't have an example of Docker usage so I have chosen to go down that route for the fourth task.
+Networking multiple containers for such a simple project seemed like overkill so I have defined a single docker container to run all of the programs and the Flask web API.

 # Testing

-All of the test commands can be run in sequence by executing `bash test.sh` from the project root director.
+All of the test commands can be run in sequence by executing `docker exec spirit_ai_tech_test bash test.sh`.